 If you have a good, reliable health plan, you may not need all of the features that medical payments coverage offers.
 However, they can work together, and medical payments coverage can help cover things that aren't included in all health plans.
 If you have Medicare or Medicaid, for example, medical expenses related to a car accident may not be covered.

-Check the specifics of your health plan or work with an agent to find out if this applies to you.
+Check the specifics of your health plan or work with a licensed agent to find out if this applies to you.

 How health insurance and medical payments coverage can work together

 If you do have health insurance and you choose to add medical payments coverage, it can kick in after your health insurance limits are exceeded, or if your health insurance plan doesn't cover injuries related to car accidents.

 adding medical payments coverage to your policy